Aliases for NKX2-2 Gene

 The protein encoded by this gene contains a homeobox domain and may be involved in the morphogenesis of the central nervous system.
 This gene is found on chromosome 20 near NKX2-4, and these two genes appear to be duplicated on chromosome 14 in the form of TITF1 and NKX2-8.
 The encoded protein is likely to be a nuclear transcription factor. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NKX2-2 Gene

 NKX2-2 (NK2 Homeobox 2) is a Protein Coding gene.
-Diseases associated with NKX2-2 include Maturity-Onset Diabetes Of The Young and Partington Syndrome.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Neuroscience.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is NKX2-1.
+Diseases associated with NKX2-2 include Maturity-Onset Diabetes Of The Young and Oligodendroglioma.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Regulation of beta-cell development.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+An important paralog of this gene is NKX2-3.

 UniProtKB/Swiss-Prot for NKX2-2 Gene

 Acts as a transcriptional activator.
 Required for the maintenance of NEUROD1 expression in the horomone-producing endocrine cells of the pancreas.
 May be involved in specifying diencephalic neuromeric boundaries, and in controlling the expression of genes that play a role in axonal guidance.
 Associates with chromatin at the NEUROD1 promoter region.
 Binds to a subset of consensus elements within the NEUROD1 promoter (By similarity).